Keith Yandle: Florida Panthers (2016–2021)

 On January 14, 2018, Anaheim Ducks forward Andrew Cogliano was suspended after playing 830 consecutive games, effectively making Yandle the leader in the iron man race for most consecutive games played with 676 games played at the time.

 On March 7, 2021, Yandle played in his 1,000th NHL game in a 4–2 loss against the Carolina Hurricanes.

-Following the 2020–21 season, having played in his fifth season with the Panthers, Yandle was bought out from the remaining two years of his contract on July 15, 2021.
+Following the COVID-shortened 2020–21 season, having played in his fifth season with the Panthers, Yandle was bought out from the remaining two years of his contract on July 15, 2021.

 Philadelphia Flyers (2021–2022)

 On July 27, the eve of the opening of free agency, Yandle agreed to terms on a one-year, $900,000 contract with the Philadelphia Flyers.
 As he entered the 2021–22 season, there was considerable attention paid to his ongoing iron man streak.
 Having played in 922 consecutive games up to that point, Yandle was second in NHL history and only 42 behind leader Doug Jarvis.
 On January 24, 2022, Yandle tied Jarvis's record, playing in his 964th consecutive game with the Flyers facing the Dallas Stars.
 He broke Jarvis' record on January 25, 2022, when he played his first shift against the New York Islanders.
 On April 2, 2022, Flyers interim head coach Mike Yeo announced that Yandle would be a healthy scratch in a game versus the Toronto Maple Leafs and his iron man streak at an NHL-record 989 consecutive games was over, in order to give opportunities to prospect Ronnie Attard.
-At the time of Yeo's decision, Yandle was by some statistical measures the worst defenseman in the NHL.
-In late October of 2022, however, Phil Kessel passed Yandle for the longest NHL iron man reign at the time.
+At the time of Yeo's decision, Yandle was by some statistical measures the worst defenseman in the NHL; the decision to scratch Yandle was met with some criticism from Flyers teammates and fans due to him being only 11 games short of reaching the 1,000 consecutive game milestone.

 On September 20, 2022, Yandle announced his retirement from professional hockey.
+In late October 2022, however, Phil Kessel passed Yandle for the longest NHL iron man reign at the time.